JannisElef/janniselef.github.io/_projects/catan-traveler-5-6-player-expansion.md

 # Fitting everything into the box

-The two new sets of figures, the frame pieces and the number tokens fit neatly into the sliders of two players.
+The two new sets of figures, the frame pieces, resource inlays and the number tokens fit neatly into the sliders of two players.
 The other two sliders are packed with the card trays like before.
-Some frame pieces can be stored in the playing area like the other ressource plates.
+Some frame pieces can be stored in the playing area like the other resource plates.

 {% include image-grid.html
 images="